vaginessa/Arch-Linux-OSINT-VM/README.md

 ## Note:

+- I have noticed archLinux_osint_packages_snapd.sh will fail to run.
+"Error: too early for operation, device not yet seeded."
+If this happens just run the script again.

-I have noticed archLinux_osint_packages_snapd.sh will fail to install powershell.
+- I have also noticed archLinux_osint_packages_snapd.sh will fail to install powershell sometimes.
+"Error: too early for operation, device not yet seeded."

 If that happens, just run the following command

 sudo snap install powershell --classic

+- Sherloq is not installed.
+Edit the requirements.txt file.
+Change python-magic==0.4.* rawpy==0.17.* to python-magic and rawpy.

+- Activate the python venv "source sherloqEnvironment/bin/activate" and run "pip install -r requirements.txt"

 ## Resources